 Juro scans public-facing assets — privacy policies, terms, processor disclosures — for DPDP processor obligation markers: whether the policy addresses the processor role under DPDP 2023, whether deletion and breach obligations are disclosed, and whether DPDP Rules 2025 terminology is present versus pre-Rules language.

 It detects gaps in required disclosures.
 It does not assess your internal systems, processor contracts, or SDF exposure — those require an internal assessment.
-But knowing what your public-facing posture signals to clients and regulators is the starting point.
+But knowing which public-facing markers are missing is the first step before an enterprise client audit or a Data Protection Board inquiry.

 Frequently asked questions